ifremer-bioinformatics/ToolDirectory/README.md

 # ToolDirectory

 ## Introduction

-ToolDirectory provides a convenient tool to display list of softwares in a webpage along with dynamic data filtering capabilities.
+ToolDirectory provides a convenient tool to display list of softwares in a web page along with dynamic data filtering capabilities.

 ![Tool Directory](images/tooldirectory.png)

 You can test our [public demo](https://ifremer-bioinformatics.github.io/ToolDirectorySample/)

+## Data visualization

+Web rendering relies on the open-source [Keshif](https://github.com/adilyalcin/Keshif) data visualization library.

+For the specific use of ToolDirectory, we setup a dedicated version of Keshif, namely [Katalog](https://gitlab.ifremer.fr/bioinfo/katalog).
+That version of the viewer simply expects your provide a ".csv" file containing the list of software metadata to use for visualization.
+The csv format expected by Katalog is quite simple, simply refer to [this example](https://github.com/ifremer-bioinformatics/ToolDirectory/blob/master/test/Softwares.csv) to review column names (matadata).

+Either you create that ".csv" file yourself (i.e. a dedicated script to collect software information installed on your cluster), of you use the Python ToolDirectory herafter presented.

 ## Direct use of ToolDirectory Viewer